VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 #### What if all stories were created in advance

-We could spend more time discovering and splitting down epics in the beginning.
+We could have spent more time discovering and splitting down epics in the beginning of the project.
 Would it help us to get a better prediction?
 Let’s try to predict the release date using the final number of stories - 97.